ganbarodigital/go_scriptish/README.md

 * applies one or more _filters_
 * finishes with a _sink_ to send the results somewhere

 But what if we want to get the results back into our Golang code, to reuse in some way?
-Instead of using a [sink](#sinks), use an [output](#outputs) instead.
+Instead of using a [sink](#sinks), use a [capture method](#capture-methods) instead.

-An output isn't a Scriptish command.
+A capture method isn't a Scriptish command.
 It's a method on the `Pipeline` struct:

 ```go
 fileExists, _ = ExecPipeline(scriptish.FilepathExists("/path/to/file.txt")).Okay()